drexed/active_object/README.md

 ```

 ####First:####
 `first` returns the first character.
 If a limit is supplied, returns a substring from the beginning of the string until it reaches the limit value.
-If the given limit is greater than or equal to the string length, returns a copy of self. `Rails Safe`
+If the given limit is greater than or equal to the string length, returns a copy of self.

 ```ruby
 "example".first    #=> "e"